Arrive in the city of Guadalajara

 Today, your México Road Trip continues west with your first stop at the Mexiquillo nature park.
 There you will encounter forests, waterfalls, ravines, and cool rock formations on an ATV trail ride.
 It will be a nice outdoor adventure before starting your journey over the Sierra Madre Occidental Mountains and then down to the Pacific coast.
 Along this very scenic drive, you will pass over dozens of bridges and tunnels through these rugged mountains.
 At one point, your group will travel over one of the tallest bridges in the world.

-In Mazatlan, you will check into the beautiful beachside resort, The Inn of Mazatlan (or similar).
+In Mazatlan, you will check into the beautiful beachside resort, The Palms Resort of Mazatlan (or similar) for 4 nights.

 Day 11 (B,L,D)